VETERANS MEMORIAL TERRACE

 “We want to make the youth we serve aware of what America’s fighting men and women have done to preserve their freedoms,” said BMH President Tom Campbell.
 “The Veterans Memorial Terrace seemed like an excellent way to do that while also preserving a really special feature of West Campus.”

-For a donation of $100, the public is welcome to have pavers engraved in honor of a veteran (Terrace Pavers Click Here).
-Funds raised through the sale of pavers go to support Phase II of the Second Century of Hope Campaign.
+For a donation of $100, the public is welcome to have pavers engraved in honor of a veteran.
+Funds raised through the sale of pavers go to support older youth served by the ministry.